 - Since Hollywood tabloids are kind of a thing of the past, I recommend instead that you listen to my guilty pleasure — the Juicy Scoop podcast, for some light comedy with a Hollywood theme and lots of gossip, hosted by female comedian Heather McDonald.

-- Read more LGBTQ books like The Great Believers and This Is How It Always Is.
+- Read more character-driven books and LGBTQ books like The Great Believers and This Is How It Always Is.

 - And, lastly, my friends at Beyond the Bookends have an amazing post about how to host an Old Hollywood book club.

 If you liked this The Seven Husbands of Evelyn Hugo summary of the plot and review with quotes, sign up to receive The Literary Lifestyle emails for free.
 Each week, I’ll send you a FREE *cozy* email with themed book + lifestyle pairings to make your reading life easier & more fun.
 It’s like Reading Rainbow for women!

 P.S. – When you subscribe, I’ll instantly send you all my bookish printable PDFs as a FREE BONUS.